willdiep/parkingrabbit-frontend/README.md

 ### 3. Upcoming Features For Version 2

+1. oAuth using Google and Facebook
 1. My Reservation component to view and edit reservations
-2. Account component to update email, password, and terminate account
+1. Account component to update email, password, and terminate account
-3. Additional Square payment option
+1. Additional Square payment option
-4. Email confirmation and SMS booking reminder via Twilio API
+1. Email confirmation and SMS booking reminder via Twilio API